Maja Stark

 Maja Sofia Stark (born 10 December 1999) is a Swedish professional golfer.
-She has six Ladies European Tour titles and earned LPGA Tour membership through her victory at the 2022 ISPS Handa World Invitational.
-As an amateur she was in contention at the 2020 and 2021 U.S. Women's Open, and after turning professional in August 2021 she won two tournaments in three starts on the Ladies European Tour.
+She won her first major title at the 2025 U.S. Women's Open.
+She has six Ladies European Tour titles, and she earned LPGA Tour membership through her victory at the 2022 ISPS Handa World Invitational.
+As an amateur, she was in contention at the 2020 and 2021 U.S. Women's Open, and after turning professional in August 2021, she won two tournaments in three starts on the Ladies European Tour.

 Amateur career

 Stark grew up in Abbekås, Skåne County, and joined the Swedish National Team in 2016.
-She represented her country at the European Girls' Team Championship, where Sweden won the silver in 2016 and the gold in 2017.
+She represented her country at the European Girls' Team Championship, where Sweden earned the silver in 2016 and won the gold in 2017.
 She was then part of the Swedish teams that won the European Ladies' Team Championship in 2018, 2019 and 2020, teamed with Frida Kinhult, Sara Kjellker, Ingrid Lindblad, Linn Grant, and Beatrice Wallin.
 She was also a member of the 2017 European Junior Solheim Cup team.

 In August 2019, Stark made two starts in the LET Access Series and was runner-up at both, the Anna Nordqvist Västerås Open and the Swedish PGA Championship.

 Stark was a freshman at Oklahoma State University in 2019–20, where she won the Hurricane Invitational in just her second career start.
 She won the 2020 Arnold Palmer Cup at Bay Hill Club and Lodge, Bay Hill, Florida with the International team.
-In her sophomore year Stark joined Pernilla Lindberg (2008) as Big 12 Conference Player of the Year, and was the Big 12's lone WGCA First Team All-American.
 She won two individual titles and ended the season ranked No. 4 by GolfStat with a 49–2 record in head-to-head competition against top-100 players in the country.
 She recorded a stroke average of 70.48, which destroyed the previous school record (71.14) set by Caroline Hedwall in 2010.

 Stark rose to 6th place in the World Amateur Golf Ranking in July 2020 and received an exemption for the 2020 U.S. Women's Open as one of the 20 leading amateurs, her first major championship, where she finished tied for 13th.
 At the 2021 U.S. Women's Open she was tied for 9th after the third round, and finished tied for 16th after a final round of 74.